 Sessions last for 50 minutes and cost £45.

-I work from offices located in the Holywood area of County Down.
-This accommodation offers comfortable, neutral surroundings and affords my clients privacy with the convenience of easy local parking.
+I work from accommodation in the East Belfast/Holywood area .
+Counselling takes place in comfortable surroundings and affords clients privacy with the convenience of easy parking.
 The premises are accessible to those with mobility difficulties.

 Your next step...

 Finding the right counsellor can be confusing with clients often making this difficult decision in stressful circumstances.

 You are very welcome to make contact with me.
 It is best if you email me with some details then we can arrange a time to talk in some detail about how counselling might benefit you.